fregu856/3DOD_thesis/README.md

 - $ cd 3DOD_thesis
 - $ python evaluation/create_txt_files_val.py
 - $ cd eval_kitti/build
-- $ ./evaluate_object val_Frustum-PointNet_1 val (where "val_Frustum-PointNet_1" is experiment_name, set on line 55 in create_txt_files_val.py)
+- $ ./evaluate_object val_Frustum-PointNet_1 val *(where "val_Frustum-PointNet_1" is experiment_name, set on line 55 in create_txt_files_val.py)*
 - $ cd -
 - $ cd eval_kitti
-- $ python parser.py val_Frustum-PointNet_1 val (where "val_Frustum-PointNet_1 val" should be the same as above)
+- $ python parser.py val_Frustum-PointNet_1 val *(where "val_Frustum-PointNet_1 val" should be the same as above)*
 - - This will output performance metrics of the folloing form:
 ```
 TODO!
 ```
 - When we take the ground truth 2Dbboxes as input, we use a constant 3D detection confidence score of 1.0.
-This results in constant precision-recall curves (found in 3DOD_thesis/eval_kitti_build/results/val_Frustum-PointNet_1) and somewhat degraded performance metrics.
+This results in constant precision-recall curves (found in 3DOD_thesis/eval_kitti/build/results/val_Frustum-PointNet_1) and somewhat degraded performance metrics.

 ****
 #### Computing metrics on *KITTI val* - 2D confidence score as 3D confidence score: